-Kindred Crow is a Pagan Folk project featuring Irene Glasse (Cassandra Syndrome, Imbolc Fire, Revel Moon), Chris Kackley (Cassandra Syndrome, Imbolc Fire), percussionist Rachel Elizabeth, didgeridoo player Jake Hackney, vocalist and instrumentalist TJ Roch, and late band member singer songwriter Kat Gray (Kat Savery, Twelve Days Dry).
-Kindred Crow is an acoustic journey through mystery, magic, myth, and mirth: a little bit Celtic, a little bit Tribal, and a ton of fun.
+Kindred Crow is a Pagan Folk project featuring Irene Glasse (Cassandra Syndrome, Imbolc Fire, Revel Moon), Ash Glasse (Cassandra Syndrome, Imbolc Fire), percussionist Strix, didgeridoo player Caine Dreamwalker, vocalist Layla, and late band member singer songwriter Kat Gray (Kat Savery, Twelve Days Dry).
+Kindred Crow is an acoustic journey through mystery, magic, myth, and mirth.
+Pagan Folk: Soaring lyrics over powerful rhythms.
+A little bit of magic, a dash of mystery, and a whole lot of revelry.
 Like their namesake, the Crows offer a musical mix that strikes a balance of compelling beauty, resonant storytelling, and more than a little bit of mischief.

-In late November, 2016, a mystic, a heathen, a hedge witch, a shaman and a seeker got together to weave the threads of music and magick, and Kindred Crow was born.
+In late November, 2016, a mystic, a heathen, a hedge witch, a spiritworker and a seeker got together to weave the threads of music and magic, and Kindred Crow was born.
 The band played their very first show on March 26th, 2017.

 In May of 2018, vocalist/guitarist/flutist/percussionist Kat Gray was diagnosed with Stage 4 Glioblastoma Brain Cancer.
 Kat began to fight for her life - brain surgery, chemo and radiation took up a large part of spring and summer of 2018.
-In response to Kat's wishes, the band entered the studio to begin work on a full-length album (as yet untitled) of Kindred Crow's music in May.
-That album will be released soon.
+In response to Kat's wishes, the band entered the studio to begin work on a full-length album, "Uneven Ground".

 In July of 2018, vocalist/guitarist/percussionist Brandon Clark joined Kindred Crow to help cover areas of performance that Kat was no longer able to manage.